vvye/smwhacking/README.md

 ---

-I'd be surprised if this software didn't contain any emberrassing bugs or glaring security issues.
+I'd be surprised if this software didn't contain any embarrassing bugs or glaring security issues.
 If you come across one, let me know in whatever way you like.